Maessio/fake-twitter-backend/README.md

 ### Insomnia Collection

-A collection for testing the Fake Twitter API is available in the root directory of the project.
-The file is named **FakeTwitterCollection**.
-You can import this collection into **Insomnia** to interact with the backend API and test various endpoints (including authentication and CRUD operations).

 To import the collection in **Insomnia**:
 1. Open Insomnia.
 2. Click on the "Import" button in the top left.